 Split rate products suit borrowers who want to combine the features and flexibility of a variable rate home loan with the certainty of a fixed rate.

 Although interest rates are important when considering home loans, they may not be the most important factor.
 Consider a loan's features and how they may suit your borrowing needs.
 You should also take into account fees, as they can erode the savings you make on a sharp interest rate.

 - Read, talk and make inquiries as to what level of flexibility you are looking for in a home loan.

 - What do you intend borrowing money for in the future? e.g. when will you need a new car? when will the home need repairs or how long before you will need that extra room to be built on?

-- Determine your other savings intentions, things like holidays or education for your children.
+- Determine your other savings intentions, such as holidays or education for your children.

-- Determine how much money you feel you will be able to retain in your bank account every month.
+- Determine how much money you feel you will be able to keep in your bank account every month.

-- Make sure you are clear on whether you intend to make minimum payments each month off your home loan or do you intend to pay your mortgage off as fast as possible.
+- Make sure you are clear on whether you intend to make minimum payments each month of if you intend to pay your mortgage off as fast as possible.

 - List all the changes you expect you will experience in your income over the first five years of your home loan.